Add a touch of privacy to your patio with this two-in-one pallet planter and privacy screen project, made using up cycled pallets.

 Cost, time and difficulty

-The approximate cost of materials for this project is £20.
+The approximate cost of materials for this project is £20, depending on the tools you already have.
 You can access the shopping cart of some of the tools and materials used here.

 This project is suitable for DIYers with some experience of using power tools.
 Depending on your DIY skills and the tools you use, this project shouldn’t take longer 3 hours to complete.